Working with schools

 The programme adheres to four of the eight Gatsby benchmarks – a framework of guidelines for careers provision in schools and colleges.

-Our skills and employment adviser, Kimberley McGinty, supported by various volunteer members of staff, runs regular workshops in schools.
+Our CSR manager Kimberley McGinty, supported by various volunteer members of staff, runs regular workshops in schools.
 These help our clients to meet their legacy targets and inform students about working in engineering.
 Kimberley also attends careers fairs, parents’ events, speed networking and supporting programmes for young people not in education or employment (NEET).

 VGC’s women in construction programme encourages girls to see beyond the stereotypes and recognise the wide range of opportunities for women in our industry.
 “I sometimes spend a fair amount of time persuading their parents about the variety of options available,” said Kimberley.
 “They may need convincing that you most certainly can be a successful woman in construction – look at me!”

 Kimberley became a trained Team London enterprise adviser in December 2017.
 The role is to support schools who want to develop careers training for their students, and complements the work VGC does with local schools.
 In September 2018 Kimberley was unanimously selected as one of only two advisers invited to represent London on the nationwide Enterprise Adviser Advisory Group.

 As well as schools visits, we offer work experience for school pupils, and summer placements for university students.
 By the end of 2019, 600 NEET (young people not in employment, education or training) and 4,385 school pupils had attended construction careers workshops and events.

 “Thank you so very much for the wonderful support you gave to the Year 10 mock interviews at Ernest Bevin College.
 The students responded really positively to you and I have heard lots of ‘Miss Kimberley said’ since.